ant512/gobble/README.md

 This functionality is provided mainly as a way to stop spam bots that latch on to a particular post and repeatedly manage to bypass the other spam protections.

+Comments can also be disabled by setting a value for the "commentsOpenForDays" configuration property.
+Setting this to a value other than `0` will cause comments to be disabled after the specified number of days.
+This is useful both for blocking spam and for preventing discussion of ancient posts.

 Other spam protection is implemented via Akismet and reCAPTCHA.
 Both services are enabled automatically if their keys are provided in the config file.